 A.A.
-Winterberg, MA
+(Alberto Alfredo) Winterberg, MA

 After completing his MA thesis on The Reception of Ancient Gnostic Elements within Neo-Gnostic Communities in Coptic Studies at the University of Göttingen in 2016, Alberto began to work as a Research Associate at the Free University of Berlin at the DFG-funded Database and Dictionary of Greek Loanwords in Coptic project at the Seminar of Egyptology.
-Having worked therein mainly on heterodox or Early Christian Coptic texts–such as the Gospel of Thomas, the Pistis Sophia or the Books of Jeû–, he assumed a position as a Research Associate at the joint University of Oldenburg and National Archives (UK) Prize Papers Project in 2018.
-Since September 2020 he investigates the Fin de siècle reception of heterodox Early Christian Coptic texts and the Church Fathers' heresiological accounts in a milieu of Spiritualism, Freemasonry and heterodox Catholicism within his PhD project Valentinus Redivivus?
-The Reception and Reimagination of Gnosticism within the French Gnostic Churches at the University of Groningen.
+His work therein focused mainly on heterodox early Christian texts such as the Gospel of Thomas, the Pistis Sophia or the Books of Jeû.
+Between October and December 2016, Alberto has been additionally a guest researcher at the Egyptological department of the Neues Museum in Berlin.